DominicChm/Studentized-Range-Data/Asymptopic Comparisons/README.md

-These have NOT been regenerated yet.
+These have been regenerated!
+Points of interest:
+Q=100 and 1000, the regular CDF appears to oscillate